PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Machine learning tasks on PeakWeather

 \paragraph{Time series forecasting} This task consists of predicting future values of meteorological variables of interest (e.g., temperature, wind speed) at individual stations, possibly all, by using historical observations and, whenever available, exogenous variables affecting the system.
 Denote by $\vy_t^i\in\mathbb R^{D_y}$ the vector of target variables and formulate the task as that of learning a model $p_\theta$ to predict $\vy^i_{t+h}$ as

-for a set of lead times $h=0,\dots,H-1$ and stations $i$ of interest; $W\ge 1$ denotes the time window length used to make the predictions.
-This can be performed at multiple temporal resolutions and forecast horizons, and can leverage both spatial and temporal dependencies to predict weather conditions across multiple stations simultaneously.
-This includes using graph-based models to capture correlations between locations that condition predictions on a graph $\mA$.
+for a set of lead times corresponding to $h=0,\dots,H-1$ and stations $i$ of interest; $W\ge 1$ denotes the time window length used to make the predictions.
+This task can be addressed at multiple temporal resolutions and forecast horizons, and can leverage both spatial and temporal dependencies to predict weather conditions across multiple stations simultaneously.

-Wind forecasting is the application considered in the experiments below (Section~\ref{sec:experiments}).
-Accurate wind forecasts provide useful information for diverse applications such as anticipating extreme weather and optimizing renewable energy production.
+Wind forecasting is the main application considered in the experiments in Section~\ref{sec:experiments}.
+Accurate wind forecasts provide useful information for diverse applications such as severe weather and renewable energy management.
 Forecasting wind in complex terrain, however, is challenging due to the dominant influence of local conditions.
-Exposure to prevailing large-scale winds and related effects, such as channeling and blocking, affects wind speeds at individual locations.
+Exposure to prevailing large-scale winds and related effects such as channeling and blocking affect wind speeds at individual locations.
 In addition, distinct phenomena such as mountain valley wind systems dominate the temporal evolution.
+Temperature forecasting is studied in Appendix~\ref{app:temperature-extra}.

-\paragraph{Missing data imputation and virtual sensing} Missing data imputation addresses temporal gaps caused by missing or erroneous sensor readings, aiming to reconstruct the time series at observed locations.
-In contrast, virtual sensing (or spatial interpolation) focuses on estimating weather variables at locations without prior measurements using spatial patterns from nearby stations.
-These tasks can involve conditioning on spatially and temporally related observations (possibly from future time steps too), topographical information, and other related variables at the stations to improve accuracy.
-Despite the high reliability of SwissMetNet, missing observations remain inevitable (Table~\ref{tab:missing_values}).
-Moreover, the continuous updates to the SwissMetNet network, where new stations are added, some are reconfigured, and others are removed, motivate considering inductive learning methods, where model predictions can extend to new, unseen stations based on their spatial and contextual characteristics.
+\paragraph{Local effects and node-specific components} As anticipated in \eqref{eq:system-model}, time series observed at different locations may exhibit {local effects}, namely variations that are specific to individual locations or small regions.
+Such specificity can arise from, e.g., unobserved factors and station-specific characteristics.
+In the case of PeakWeather, the complex Swiss terrain in which measurement stations are deployed plays a role.
+Accounting for local effects poses a significant modeling challenge, as it requires balancing the extraction of global patterns common to all time series with the ability to specialize predictions to individual ones, under a less favorable sample size \citep{montero-manso2021principles}.
+In the experimental section below, we demonstrate the importance of incorporating station-specific components for achieving accurate predictions.
+In particular, we show the positive impact of conditioning predictions on station-level topographic descriptors $\vv^i$ as well as on learnable station-specific embeddings $\ve^i\in \mathbb R^{D_e}$.